Established

 - Public Health

-Specific minors are available to PHHP juniors and seniors based on the student's specialization, as noted below.
+Specific minors are available to PHHP juniors and seniors based on the student's major and/or specialization, as noted below.

 Communication Sciences and Disorders Students

-Deaf and hearing sciences, health science, disability science and public health minors.
+Deaf and hearing sciences, applied brain science, health professions, rehabilitation, health administration and public health minors.

 Health Science Students